huggingface/text-generation-inference/README.md

 we only support Nix on x86_64 Linux with CUDA GPUs.
 When using Nix, all dependencies can be pulled from a binary cache, removing the need to build them locally.

-First follow the instructions to [install Cachix and enable the TGI cache](https://app.cachix.org/cache/text-generation-inference).
+First follow the instructions to [install Cachix and enable the Hugging Face cache](https://app.cachix.org/cache/huggingface).
 Setting up the cache is important, otherwise Nix will build many of the dependencies locally, which can take hours.